NYU-CDS-Capstone-44/us-court-partisan-bias/README.md

 <br>1.)
 Scripts to train models in .py and .SBATCH files
 <br>2.)
 Completed model is huggingface [annabelle add link]

-<br><br>partisan_test_predictions \& topic_test_predictions: test accuracy of BERT modelS:
+<br><br>partisan_test_predictions \& topic_test_predictions: test accuracy of BERT models:
 <br>1.)
 Run test inference in .py and .s files
 <br>2.)
 Output of test inference results in .csv file

 ##inference

 ### bert_inference

-### prep_inference_results_for_analysis
+1.) [annabelle add instructions]

+### prep_inference_results_for_analysis: clean up lower court inference data by merging partisan and topic predictions and obtaining author ids and appointing presidents.
+1.)
+Filter docket data for years  >= 1930 since the file is extremely large to work with using Jupyter Notebook: filter_docket.ipynb.
+This output will be used when finding author and court ids in the inference_person_id_cleanup script.
+<br>2.)
+Use each of the inference_person_id_cleanup .py and .s files to clean up each chunk of the partisan inference results.
+A Jupyter notebook version of this script that may be easier to follow is found in the archive folder in this folder (clean_author_ids.ipynb).
+<br>3.)
+Merge the cleaned partisan inference results with the topic inference results to get one final csv with all cleaned results using Jupyter notebook: merge_results.ipynb
+<br>4.)
+A compressed version of the final csv output can be found in the [GoogleDrive](https://drive.google.com/drive/folders/1FLyUYnxbc8VfNZUw-J5uK30uddR2MNgP?usp=drive_link) as inference_partisan_topic_results3.csv.gz
 ### hand_label_sample

 ### inference_samples

 ##visualizations
 1.)
-EDA.ipynb: exploratory data analysis on supreme court data 2.) test_results_BERT_legal.ipynb: test result and accuracy comparison for each partisan model 3.) test_results_topic.ipynb: test result and accuracy comparison for each topic model 4.) visualizations: lower court inference analyses.
+EDA.ipynb: exploratory data analysis on supreme court data
+<br>2.) test_results_BERT_legal.ipynb: test result and accuracy comparison for each partisan model
+<br>3.) test_results_topic.ipynb: test result and accuracy comparison for each topic model
+<br>4.) visualizations: lower court inference analyses.
 Includes all visuals from poster and paper.

+##archive
+contains older versions of files